 What Are the Best Practices for Choosing an Appraiser?

 An appraisal report is instrumental in getting the best value for your real estate transaction.
-It’s important that you’re comfortable with the property appraisal so you can feel confident you’re making a wise Ohio real estate investment.
+You must be comfortable with the property appraisal to feel confident you’re making a wise Ohio commercial real estate investment.

 But beyond that, you also need to choose a real estate appraiser that’s best suited for you.
 Below are the qualities that the appraiser should possess:

 - Specialized and experienced in the type of property appraisal you’re looking for, whether it be commercial or residential

 - Reputable with a proven track record and locally recognized